I think we can all safely agree:

 (2) A dis-organized study environment will increase the “distraction load” your brain has to work around (e.g. “Ooh forgot about that – lemme just check my email real quick”), which drains willpower (a.k.a. learning energy) much more rapidly.

-And as we covered in Section 1, willpower is critical when it comes to staying focused, and powering through difficult learning (a.k.a. problem sets).
+As we covered in Section 1, willpower is critical when it comes to staying focused, and powering through difficult work (a.k.a. problem sets).
+And this turns out to be a key aspect of how to focus on studying as well, so it shouldn’t come as a surprise.

 So now that you have your calendar in order, let’s get your study space in order as well.